hasura/graphql-engine/community/tools/graphql2chartjs/README.md

     ```

 4. **Set constants in the app**: Go to `src/constants.js` and set HGE_URL to your GraphQL Engine URL.

 5. **Run the app**:
     ```
     yarn start
     ```

+The app opens at `localhost:3000` rendering the realtime bar chart.

 ## How it works

 ### Motivation